wuweizte/Project_Assignment_3rd_course/README.md

-# Project_Assignment_3rd_course
+## Project_Assignment_3rd_course

-1. run_analysis.R consists of 2 parts : Function Definition Part and Execution
+####1. run_analysis.R consists of 2 parts : Function Definition Part and Execution Part.
-Part.

-2. Five functions are defined in Function Definition Part.
-They realized respective step according to the requirement.
+####2.
+Five functions are defined in Function Definition Part.
+They realized respective step according to the requirements.
 These 5 functions are shown as follows:

-2-1) Merge_Traning_and_Test_Set(): The 1st step--Merges the training and the
-test sets to create one data set.
+2-1) Merge_Traning_and_Test_Set(): The 1st step--Merges the training and the test sets to create one data set.

-a)Inputting Training set
+a) Inputting Training set
+b) Append activity and subject columns to the training set
+c) Inputting Test set
-b)Append activity and subject columns to the training set c)Inputting Test set d)Append activity and subject columns to the test set e)Merges the training set and the test set to create one whole data set and return it as the function output.
+d) Append activity and subject columns to the test set
+e) Merges the training set and the test set to create one whole data set and return it as the function output.

 2-2) Extract_Mean_and_Std_Col(): The 2nd step--Extracts only the measurements